Skip to main content

 Full-time

-A full-time undergraduate programme is normally considered as a programme in which students are required to complete units making up 60 credits during the course of an academic year and are either studying or on a placement for the entirety of the year.
-Full-time taught postgraduates normally complete 30 credits in each of two semesters and a further 30 credits for a dissertation.
+A full-time undergraduate course is normally considered as a course in which students are required to complete units making up 60 ECTS credits during the course of an academic year and are either studying or on a placement for the entirety of the year.
+Full-time taught postgraduates normally complete 30 ECTS credits in each of two semesters and a further 30 ECTS credits for a dissertation.

 G